goldfeyesh/makeTf2Bind/README.txt

   (https://reddit.com/r/worldnews/comments/7da5i/police_raids_reveal_baby_farms/c06cqxb)

 ------------- cuiltheory2.cfg was generated from cuiltheorycut.txt -------------
-  cuiltheorycut.txt is a file i spaced into line phrases that roughly make sense and are less than 127 characters long per line. if you want to divide your file int <= 127 character lines by hand, feel free to do that. my code will not mess with your partitioning.
+  cuiltheorycut.txt is the first 4 cuils of cuil theory text i spaced into line phrases that roughly make sense and are <= 127 characters long per line. if you want to divide your file int <= 127 character lines by hand, feel free to do it. my code will not mess with your partitioning.

   example function calls are at bottom of makeTf2Bind.py